 There’s no question of letting the heat get you down!
 The capital is brimming with clever ways to enjoy the summer whilst staying cool.
 To discover all the tips and shaded spots, check out our guide on what to do when it’s hot in Paris.
 And for a 100% relaxing break, take a look at the best places to go for a swim in Paris this summer: swimming pools, pop-up pools and supervised swimming spots are waiting for you to take a dip and cool off in a friendly atmosphere!

-🎯 Restrictions on the sale and consumption of alcohol
+🎯 Regulated sale and consumption of alcohol